-Situated along the Neosho River in northeast Woodson County, Neosho Falls is the oldest town in the county.
-A semi-ghost town today, this small town of fewer than 200 people, was once the county seat of Woodson County and described as the most important city in the area.
+Situated along the Neosho River in northeast Woodson County, Kansas, Neosho Falls is the oldest town in the county.
+A semi-ghost town today, this small town with less than 140 people was once the county seat of Woodson County and described as the most important city in the area.

-In 1860, the U.S. Government put up for sale and homesteading, all the lands that had been part of the New York Indian Reserve.
-News of this movement quickly circulated throughout the county and the squatter settlers hastened to the land office to make the appropriate entries.
+In 1860, the U.S. Government made the land available for sale and homesteading all the lands that had been part of the New York Indian Reserve.
+News of this movement quickly circulated throughout the county, and the squatter settlers hastened to the land office to make the appropriate entries.

-On November 5, 1867, an election was held to permanently locate the county seat.
+On November 5, 1867, an election was held to locate the county seat permanently.
 The vote resulted in 129 for Neosho Falls, two for Center, and two for Coloma, giving Neosho Falls a landslide victory.
-As in many other Kansas counties; however, not everyone was happy with the placement of the county seat, and less than a year later, another election was held on September 21, 1868, which pitted Neosho Falls against Chellis.
+As in many other Kansas counties, however, not everyone was happy with the placement of the county seat, and less than a year later, another election was held on September 21, 1868, which pitted Neosho Falls against Chellis.
 Neosho Falls won again, but the county seat “fights” would last for the next eight years, ultimately leaving Neosho Falls out in the cold.

-A public schoolhouse was built in 1869, and the first classes taught in 1870 by teacher, I. S. Jones, who would later become a Probate Judge of Woodson County.
+A public schoolhouse was built in 1869, and the first classes were taught in 1870 by I. S. Jones, who would later become a Probate Judge of Woodson County.

-The year 1870 was a busy one for Neosho Falls, as the town was incorporated, a bank was started by Isaac W. Dow, and the Union Pacific Railroad pushed through town, establishing a depot and a large storehouse in the southern part of the town.
+The year 1870 was a busy one for Neosho Falls, as the town was incorporated, Isaac W. Dow started a bank, and the Union Pacific Railroad pushed through town, establishing a depot and a large storehouse in the southern part of the town.
 It later became the Missouri, Kansas & Texas Railway.
 That same year, the Falls House, the only hotel in town, was practically rebuilt and enlarged dramatically, and the first churches were built in the city.

 Elections for city officers were held in the early part of 1871.
-By this time, the school building erected just two years early had already proved inadequate and a large addition was made to it at a cost of $500.
+By this time, the school building erected just two years early had already proved inadequate, and a large addition was made to it at the cost of $500.
 The following year another building was also added.

-In the meantime, the newspaper changed hands and management a number of times and became the Woodson County Post in January 1873.
+In the meantime, the newspaper changed hands and management several times and became the Woodson County Post in January 1873.
 That same year, the sawmill, which had since passed into the hands of Cobert & Cozine, was sold to W. L. Parsons.
 Another mill – a woolen manufacturer was built the same year on the south side of the Neosho River by the Hillings Brothers.
-That year, Isaac Dow’s bank failed, leaving the town without one for the next several years.
+That year, Isaac Dow’s bank failed, leaving the town without one for several years.

-In 1876, the American Hotel, which had been built some years previous, was closed, as it stood too far from the business center.
+In 1876, the American Hotel, which had been built some years previously, was closed, as it stood too far from the business center.
 It was moved nearby the railroad tracks and converted into a freight warehouse.
-Another hotel called the Pierce House, also burned that year and was never rebuilt.
+Another hotel, called the Pierce House, also burned that year and was never rebuilt.

-The largest enterprise for the times was the Neosho Valley Fair, which was held here beginning in 1875.
-Four counties participated—Allen, Anderson, Greenwood and Woodson—and it had a decided influence in the development of the area.
-The fair gained a reputation far and wide and in 1879 guests included President Rutherford B. Hayes and his wife, General William T. Sherman, and a number of state officers.
+The largest enterprise was the Neosho Valley Fair, which was held here beginning in 1875.
+Four counties participated—Allen, Anderson, Greenwood, and Woodson—and it had a decided influence in the area’s development.
+The fair gained a reputation far and wide and in 1879, guests included President Rutherford B. Hayes and his wife, General William T. Sherman, and several state officers.

 Neosho Falls reached its peak population with 1,200, but over the next several decades would continue to fall.

-In 1881, the grist mill was rebuilt, a substantial 30×36 two-story building taking the place of the old one.
+In 1881, the grist mill was rebuilt with a substantial 30×36 two-story building.
 This mill had a capacity of 100 barrels of flour per day.
 The following year, the woolen mill was sold and never reopened for that purpose.
-However, 1882, also brought a new bank to town started in August by Haughwout & Goodrich.
+However, 1882 also brought a new bank to town, started in August by Haughwout & Goodrich.

 By the turn of the century, Neosho Falls was described as one of the important towns of Woodson County.
-Located at the junction of the Atchison, Topeka & Santa Fe and the Missouri, Kansas & Texas railroads and on the Neosho River, it was a significant transportation center.
-At that time, the town boasted a number of retail businesses, a couple of banks, manufacturing facilities, which included flour mills, sawmills, and sorghum mills, and the Woodson County Post newspaper was still in circulation.
+Located at the junction of the Atchison, Topeka & Santa Fe, and the Missouri, Kansas & Texas railroads and on the Neosho River, it was a significant transportation center.
+At that time, the town boasted several retail businesses, a couple of banks, manufacturing facilities, including flour mills, sawmills, and sorghum mills.
+The Woodson County Post newspaper was still in circulation.
 By this time, oil had also been discovered in the vicinity, bringing with it much prosperity.
 In 1910, the town had a population of 571.

 Prosperity returned to Neosho Falls when new oil was struck south of town in 1937.
-Two years later, anticipating a return to prosperity, a large new combined elementary and high school was built.
+Two years later, anticipating a return to prosperity, a large, combined elementary and high school was built.
 But, for Neosho Falls, re-growth wouldn’t last.
 A devastating flood destroyed much of the town in 1951.

-Today, this small burg has a population of 141 people (2010 census).
-Though long past its peak activity, it continues to operate a post office, a church, a Senior Center, community building, and one retail business – a tavern and several oil businesses with leases that continue to produce.
-One resident tells us “Neosho Falls may not be the “boom town” that it once was, but, we like it just the way it is.”
+Today, this small burg has a population of about 135 people.
+Though long past its peak activity, it operates a post office, a church, a Senior Center, a community building, and one retail business – a tavern and several oil businesses with leases that continue to produce.
+One resident tells us, “Neosho Falls may not be the “boom town” that it once was, but we like it just the way it is.”